PMArkive/resizable-sprays/README.md

 - Find a way to keep track of and remove decals
 - Implement a spray limit per map, ideally using a queue system to remove the oldest placed spray with the newest one
+- Potentially replace FileNetMessages with Late Downloads since it is apparently able to tell when a client has downloaded a file.
+Just need to figure out how to compile it for non-CS:GO engines.
 - General code optimization and cleanup